 I saw this little film in a theatre with only three other couples.
 The couple to my left got up and walked out after 15 minutes.
 The female half of the pair in front spent the movie texting.

 The two women behind me kept up a running commentary on the movie.
 They started with a loud discussion about the gender of Jacob Tremblay’s character Jack.
 They concluded that he was indeed a boy, and had a good giggle about his waist-length hair.

 Old Nick snatched a teenage Joy Newsome seven years ago, before she became Jack’s Ma.
-Every evening the captor visits with supplies and spends the night in Room while little Jack sleeps in a closet – Ma won’t let Old Nick see, touch or talk to the boy.
-Old Nick, a banal yet violent and truly scary presence, seems to bow to her wishes on this.
+Every evening the captor visits with supplies and spends the night in Room while little Jack sleeps in a closet – Ma won’t let Old Nick see, touch or talk to the boy, and Old Nick seems to bow to her wishes on this.

-As with Emma Donoghue’s novel, the screenplay (also by Donoghue) unfolds from Jack’s perspective.
-This is a great thing, as it stops Room from becoming too harrowing.
+As with Emma Donoghue’s novel, her screenplay unfolds from Jack’s perspective.
+This is (I think) to stop Room from becoming too harrowing.
 But perhaps Joy’s/Ma’s recovery would have been more compelling and interesting.

-We do get little Jack making cakes with grandma and getting a haircut.
+Instead we get screechy little Jack making cakes with grandma and getting a haircut.
 The women behind me were pleased.